What types of gambling are legal in Louisiana?

 Sports betting and daily fantasy sports were approved by Louisiana voters, and legal online sports betting apps are available in most parishes.

 This list shows the types of gambling found in Louisiana and where to find it:

 - State lottery (retailers)

-- Horse racing (live, off-track and mobile)
+- Horse racing (live, off-track, and online betting)

-- Casinos (land, water and reservation-based)
+- Casinos (land, water, and reservation-based)